rhpineda/BIS180L-Assignments-Archive/assignment03-rhpineda-main/README.md

-# LAB: "Introduction to R"
+# LAB: "Introduction to R and R Practice"

 ## Introduction to R Summary:
 + Just did the swirl tutorial and everything done here is in `RStudionotes`